mdaz78/mydukaan/README.md

 3. run `yarn install`
 4. to start the server run `yarn start`

-The only external dependency used in `react-router-dom`
+The only external dependency used is `react-router-dom`